In the world of EDI, manual data entry is bad…really bad. Data entry is defined as “transcribing

 That’s a far cry from the “cheap” solution you were promised!

 Additionally, let’s not forget that we all make mistakes.
 Manually entering data into your

 system has likely already resulted in its share of mistakes.
 Asking someone to manually enter data onto a

 web form won’t eliminate those same mistakes.
 When mistakes happen, trading partners don’t typically

 respond with “it’s OK, we understand what you meant to type”.
 They’ll respond with a nice, heavy-handed

 chargeback that can cost your business thousands.

 So, when you shop around for EDI & API Connectivity Solutions, competitors will try to offer a cheap alternative to B2BGateway.
-After all, we’re the only EDI & API Connectivity provider to post our pricing on our website so we get it that others have the chance to undercut us…(it’s like being the last to bid on the Price is Right).
+After all, B2BGateway provides the best EDI solution on the market at a competitive price.
 Just remember though, we wouldn’t be here today if our pricing was that far out of whack.
 When you get told that someone can do EDI for cheap, take a hard look at what you are really getting.
-Add up the associated costs you will still have to pay and decide for yourself….does it really make sense that you’d be getting a fully integrated solution that will save you time and money for a bargain basement price?
+Add up the associated costs you will still have to pay and decide for yourself….does it really make sense that you’d be getting a fully integrated solution that will save you time and money for a bargain-basement price?
 We doubt it.